RubixDev/EnchantedShulkers/README.md

 | `colorize_container_names` | `true`, `false`     | `false`           | Show the names of placed enchanted containers in aqua color |

 ## For Mod Developers
-If your Mod adds a new container that should support these enchantments, you must simply add the container to the `enchanted_shulkers:portable_container` item tag.
+If your Mod adds a new container that should support these enchantments, you must simply add the container to the `enchantedshulkers:portable_container` item tag.
-To do that, create the file `portable_container.json` inside the `src/main/resources/data/enchanted_shulkers/tags/items/` folder of your mod with following contents:
+To do that, create the file `portable_container.json` inside the `src/main/resources/data/enchantedshulkers/tags/items/` folder of your mod with following contents:

 ```json
 {